 Prepare to be a world leader capable of addressing issues such as population growth, rapid urbanization, water and energy needs, biological conservation, climate change and other problems of global consequence in the ground-breaking USC B.S. in Global Geodesign.

-Offered by the USC Spatial Sciences Institute in coordination with the top-ranked European and Asian universities in geodesign, Global Geodesign majors receive an unparalleled multi-cultural experience of learning and training with international faculty, peers and industry leaders in geopolitically important areas of the world.
+In a program uniquely offered by the USC Spatial Sciences Institute Global Geodesign majors receive an unparalleled multi-cultural experience of learning and training with faculty, peers and industry leaders with expertise and backgrounds in geopolitically important areas of the world.

-Then in a distinctive aspect of this degree program, USC Global Geodesign students will participate in two summer intensive geodesign studios in Amsterdam and Beijing.
-During the summer studios conducted in English, they will work on real-life and real-time consulting projects addressing complex societal challenges experienced in the built environment.
+In a distinctive aspect of this degree program, USC Global Geodesign students will participate in two summer geodesign studio courses in international locations in SSCI 350: International Geodesign.
+During the summer studios conducted in English, you will work on real-life and real-time consulting projects addressing complex societal challenges experienced in the built environment.

 Interested?
 Email MonicaPan, academic advisor, at firstname.lastname@example.org.